agoklani-b/trajectorygeneration/README.md

 ## How smoothing and correction work
 - Smoothing samples a Catmull–Rom spline per segment; if any sample hits the inflated occupancy grid, the smoothed path is discarded and the original polyline is used.
-- Live correction finds the closest point on the (smoothed) path to the current pose, then generates a cubic Bezier curve that rejoins smoothly before continuing along the nominal path.
+- Live correction (in `run_correction_demo.py`) finds a forward point on the (smoothed) path, then generates a cubic Bezier curve that rejoins smoothly—leaving the nominal voxel demo to show the baseline path only.

 ## API snippet
 ```python